-three nodes of these randomly selected k nodes violates the triangle inequality.
+Hence we have to resort heuristics to find a large TIV-free set.
+Here we describe three heuristic algorithms.
+The basic algorithm (referred to as $Algo \ 0$ ) is to randomly choose k nodes from a given set of n nodes and check whether any three nodes of these randomly selected k nodes violates the triangle inequality.
 If the triangle inequality is violated, the process is repeated again by randomly selecting another set of k nodes.
 If we find a TIV-free set of size k, we increase k by one and try again to attempt to find a larger set.
-Otherwise the algorithm terminates after a pre-specified number of failed tries, and returns the TIV-free set of size k - 1.
+Otherwise, the algorithm terminates after a prespecified number of failed tries and returns the TIV-free set of size k-1.

 The second heuristic algorithm (Algo 1) is as follows.
 We start with a TIV-free set (initialized with two randomly selected nodes).
 From the remaining node set C (initially with n-2 nodes), we then randomly pick a new node and check to see whether it violates the triangle inequality with any two nodes in the existing TIV-free set.
-If yes, this node is removed from the remaining node set C. Otherwise it is added to the TIV-free set (and removed from the remaining node set).
-The process is repeated until the remaining node set becomes empty.
+If yes, this node is removed from the remaining node set C. Otherwise, it is added to the TIV-free set (and removed from the remaining node set becomes empty.

-The third heuristic algorithm (Algo 2) is slightly more sophisticated, and works in a similar fashion as Algo 1, except that we do not choose nodes randomly for consideration.
+The third heuristic algorithm (Algo 2) is slightly more sophisticated and works in a similar fashion as Algo 1, except that we do not choose nodes randomly for consideration.
 We start with an initial TIV-free set A of two nodes, where the two nodes are chosen such that the pair of nodes has the least number of TIVs with nodes in the remaining node set C. Given this pair of nodes, we remove all nodes in the remaining node set C that violate the triangle inequality with this pair of nodes.
-For each node c in C, we compute the number of nodes in C that violates triangle inequality with c and any two nodes in A. We pick the node c that has the smallest such number, add it to A and remove it from C. We then purge all the nodes in C that violate the triangle inequality with c and any two nodes in A. We repeat the above process until C becomes empty.
+For each node c in C, we compute the number of nodes in C that violates triangle inequality with c and any two nodes in A. We pick the node c that has the smallest such number, add it to A, and remove it from C. We then purge all the nodes in C that violate the triangle inequality with c and any two nodes in A. We repeat the above process until C becomes empty.

-For the data sets Planetlab, King462 and King2305 (the Ng02 data set is not used since it is too small), the size of largest TIV-free sets found using the three heuristic algorithms is shown in Fig. 3.
-For each data set, Algo 0 only finds a TIV-free set of about 10 nodes.
-Algo 2 finds the largest TIV-free sets for the King462 and King 2305 data sets, while Algo 1 finds the largest TIV-free set for the Planetlab data set.
+For the data sets PlanetLab, King462, and King2305 (the Ng02 data set is not used since it is too small), the size of largest TIV-free sets found using the three heuristic algorithms is shown in Fig. 3.
+For each data set, Algo 0 only finds a TIV-free set of about ten nodes.
+Algo 2 finds the largest TIV-free sets for the King462 and King 2305 data sets, while Algo 1 finds the largest TIV-free set for the PlanetLab data set.
 For the following analysis, we use the largest TIV-free set found for each data set.
-Fig. 4(a) shows the scree plot of the eigenvalues for the TIV-free node sets.
-We see that they all have only a small number of negative eigenvalues and the magnitude of all the negative eigenvalues is also fairly small.
+Fig. 4(a) shows the scree plot of the eigenvalues for the TIV-free ated (doubly centered, squared) distance matrix of the TIV-free set for the TIV-f node sets.
+We see that they all have only a small number of negative eigenvalues, and the magnitude of all the negative eigenvalues is also fairly small.
 Comparing with Fig. 2, either the number or the magnitude of negative eigenvalues is significantly reduced.